ftrichardson/habit-coach/README.md

 - **Deployment:** Netlify (Frontend), Render (Backend)

 ## Description
-This MERN stack application gamifies and socializes the experience of trying to improve yourself.
 Building habits in solitude/without an accountability mechanism is hard, so I built this MERN web application to gamify and socialize the experience of trying to improve yourself, creating better motivation to stick to habits/2024 resolutions.

-## Installation/Getting Started
+## Getting Started

 1. **Clone the repository:**